 ♬ Donki, fun loop music playing in the supermarket(844392) – スキャット後藤

+Popcorn: Number four?
+Popcorn.
 “Every piece of the popcorn,” Miss Michael says.
 “It is easily inhaled.
 Don’t even try it if your kid is congested.”
+Rice cakes or puffed corn cakes are a much better option for the toddler set.

 So parents, there you have it.
 Pretty much any round food?
 A no-go for toddlers.
-And as many experts have pointed out, when they’re young and still learning how to chew and swallow, sticking to soft foods is generally the safer choice.
+And as many experts have pointed out, when they’re young and still learning how to chew and swallow, sticking to softer foods and smaller pieces is generally the safer choice.

 Advertisement